 The Department of Education has provide additional funding to schools to support the enhanced cleaning required to minimise the risks of COVID-19.
-Details of the funding supports will be provided to schools by way of circular and will be updated as required.

 The specific advice in relation to school cleaning is set out in the HPSC advice and is covered in the induction training.
 This advice sets out the cleaning regime required to support schools to prevent COVID-19 infections and the enhanced cleaning required in the event of a suspected cases of COVID-19.
 Schools are asked to carefully read and understand the cleaning advice and to apply that to all areas of the school as appropriate.